 Because you’re reading a parenting piece right now, I’m sure you do.
 That doesn’t imply we may pass judgement on people who don’t have the same knowledge as us.

-I’ve learned a lot more about parenting in the last five years than I did five years ago.
+I’ve learned a lot more about parenting in the last 8 years.
 We’re all always trying to improve and learn new things.
-However, this does not imply that I am a flawless parent.
+However, this does not imply that I am a perfect parent.
 Nobody is like that.

 It’s also easy to put other mothers down when their children don’t meet key milestones.
 It’s natural to compare, but keep in mind that we’re not perfect parents and have no idea what others are going through.